 Pitta is characterized by fire and water elements.
 These people can be easily identified in a group as they are knowledgeable, sharp, quick, intense, and ambitious.
 They have clarity on any given situation and can judge what is right and what is wrong and this can land them into problems sometimes.

 With these characteristics, they tend to be angry, less tolerant for slight deviation, and self-righteous.
 At the same time, these people get disturbed when faced with failure.

-Pitta Dosha can be controlled by practicing team sports, being cool, cultivating compassion for oneself and others too, be forgiving, appreciating others’ work, taking time to complement (compliment??
+Pitta Dosha can be controlled by practicing team sports, being cool, cultivating compassion for oneself and others too, forgiving, appreciating others’ work, taking time to compliment (compliment??
 Please check) their partner or team members, and spending time with nature.

 Eating healthy food

 The best foods for pitta are cooling foods like fruits, sweets and foods that are less spicy.
 One very important caution is – NEVER SKIP MEALS!

 Practice yoga and exercises that promote humility and are cooling like forwarding bends, deep belly breathing, and side bends.

 Kapha dosha and emotional health

 Kapha consists of elements of earth and water.
 People under this category are amicable, loving, and they act as the building blocks of society.
 They’re actually very supportive, happy and contented people who do not like conflict or change.